Skorpion96/corellium-sud-vivo/README.md

 reboot
 ```

 Note for less than Android 12 - there is `/system` mount.
-So replace the above mount with `mount -o remount,rw /system`
+So replace the / mount with `mount -o remount,rw /system`

 ## License